-2017
+2014

-Union contribution Grant beneficiary/ies Co-financing Total expenditure
+Union Co- financing Beneficiary Co- financing Total expenditure

-CBC Operations 840,000 148,235 988,235
+CBC Operations 840,000.00 148,235.00 988,235.00

 in % 85 15 100

-TOTALS 2017 840,000 148,235 988,235
+TOTALS 2014 840,000.00 148,235.00 988,235.00

-\ The Union contribution has been calculated in relation to the eligible expenditure, which is based on the total eligible expenditure including public and private expenditure.
+^{} The Union contribution has been calculated in relation to the eligible expenditure, which is based on the total eligible expenditure including public and private expenditure.
 The Union co-financing rate at the level of each thematic priority shall not be less than 20% and not higher than 85% of the eligible expenditure.

-\\The co-financing of the thematic priorities will be provided by the grant beneficiaries.
-Grant beneficiaries should contribute with a minimum of 15% of the total eligible cost of the action.
+The co-financing of the thematic priorities will be provided by the grant beneficiaries.
+Grant beneficiaries should contribute with a minimum of 15% of the total eligible cost of the project

-4. IMPLEMENTATION
+4 IMPLEMENTATION

-IMPLEMENTATION MODALITIES AND GENERAL RULES FOR PROCUREMENT AND GRANT AWARD PROCEDURES
+4.1 IMPLEMENTATION MODALITIES AND GENERAL RULES FOR PROCUREMENT AND GRANT AWARD PROCEDURES